nsidc/snow-today-webapp/doc/architecture.md

   ...
 ```

 This repository contains the data needed to populate the `shapes/` directory.
-The `cogs`
+The
-directory must be populated by running `scripts/make_cogs.sh` on GeoTIFFs generated
+`cogs/` directory must be populated by running `scripts/make_cogs.sh` on GeoTIFFs
-externally.
+generated externally.